There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Market Risk and Investment Loss

-If the investments perform poorly, you can lose money.
+If the investments perform poorly, you can lose all your money.

 Higher Fees and Expenses